apigeekdemos/apigee-s1p-labs/Lab 3 - Proxy a CF app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 {"hello":"hello Diego"}
 ```

-Note - If above command fails to execute in terminal, try with Postman client or a similar tool.
+Note - If above command fails to execute or hangs in terminal, add -H 'Cache-Control: no-cache' to the curl call and it will not hang.
+You can also execute this with Postman client or similar tool.

 The new proxy is now ready for you or someone on your team to add policies, define security, traffic management, and more.
 For more information refer to Edge Migrogateway Documentation on Apigee Docs.